-This example shows an activity diagram for the theatre ofﬁce.
+This activity diagram example shows an activity diagram for the theatre ofﬁce.
 This diagram shows the activities involved in planning a show.

 An activity diagram is helpful in understanding the high-level execution behavior of a system, without getting involved in the internal details of message passing required by a collaboration diagram.